 For maximum longevity, carnations should be conditioned every two to three days.
 But don’t reach for the Tres Semme.
-To condition carnations, replace the water in the vase and recut the stems with a sharp knife or shears at a 45-degree angle, so they can absorb more water.
+To condition carnations, replace the water in the vase and recut the stems with a sharp knife or shears at a 45-degree angle so that they can absorb more water.

 If you have cut-flower food, add it to the vase each time you change the water.
 If you don’t have cut-flower food, you can add a solution of one teaspoon of sugar and two drops of liquid bleach to the clean water in your vase.
 Please note, this is good food for flowers only!

-With the huge range of colors and meanings associated with carnations, they’re a fantastic gift for lots of occasions.
+With the vast range of colors and meanings associated with carnations, they’re a fantastic gift for many occasions.

 Wondering what to send to a friend in the hospital?
 Try a bouquet including light red carnations, to show your admiration for their strength.